Halex-64/Halex-64/README.md

 ### Hi there 👋

 - 📚 I’m currently studying at SENAI
-- 🌱 I’m currently learning Java and Html
+- 🌱 Learning Java and Html

 ### Certification 📃
 - 🖼 Scrum Foundation